Mexico Warns of “Far-Reaching Humanitarian Crisis” in Cuba, As US Seeks to Starve Island Nation Into Final Submission

 The US has long achieved all those aims apart from the overarching one: the overthrow of the Cuban government.

-Economic conditions on the island, meanwhile, have deteriorated rapidly since the COVID-19 pandemic.
+Economic conditions on the island nation, meanwhile, have deteriorated rapidly since the COVID-19 pandemic.
 Its largest source of export revenues was, until recently, the medical missions it sends to dozens of countries round the world.
 So, Rubio’s State Department began imposing secondary sanctions on any countries, almost all of them in the Global South, using those missions, arguing that they represent forced slave labour.

 If Trump’s blockade is successful in starving Cuba of all energy supplies — and the only realistic way of preventing that is if Russia and/or China began sending naval-escorted convoys of oil tankers to the island, which, unlike Venezuela, is a BRICS partner country* — the humanitarian crisis will quickly deteriorate.
 The pressure on the government could become unbearable.

-That said, no small country on planet Earth has resisted the US empire’s advances as effectively or as resolutely Cuba.
+That said, no small country on planet Earth has resisted the US empire’s aggression as effectively or as resolutely as Cuba.
 This smallish island of 11 million people positioned just 90 miles off the Floridan coast has withstood everything that Washington has thrown at it: invasion, assassination, starvation.
 Now, the US seeks to deprive it of every single molecule of oil and gas that was heading to the island — all in the name of “freedom”.

 Before, when the US imposed order on its “backyard”, as they like to call it, such as in Nicaragua and Panama, at least they justified it with democratic slogans about liberating the people from a dictatorship.
 Today, all the talk is about resources and influence, as we saw in Venezuela.
 In Venezuela, there was without doubt betrayal, it is spoken about openly.
 Part of the senior leadership essentially betrayed the president.